Unique continuation through hyperplane for higher order parabolic and Schr\"odinger equations: Introduction

 and proved that if two solutions coincide in $\{0,1\}\times D$ where the cone $D$ is strictly larger than a half space, then the two solutions are identically equal.
-They used the result of Isakov \cite{I} as a second step after proving two solutions coincide in $[0,1]\times D'$ where the cone $D'\subset D$ is also strictly larger than a half space.
-Compared with Isakov's result, our less luxurious Theorem \ref{thm12} shows that $D$ can also be assumed to be a half space with the regularity assumptions in \cite{KPV}.
-We must mention that Ionescu and Kenig \cite{IK} later developed the $L^p$ Carleman estimates, which are also global but much harder to prove, to reduce $D$ to a half space, as well as to improve the regularity assumptions.
-We refer to \cite{EKPV} for more related aspects for evolution equations, and our work can be seen as a step to such problems in higher order case.
+They used the result of Isakov \cite{I} for Schr\"{o}dinger equations as a second step after showing that the two solutions coincide in $[0,1]\times D'$ where the cone $D'\subset D$ is also strictly larger than a half space.
+Compared with Isakov's result, our Theorem \ref{thm12} shows that $D$ can also be assumed to be a half space with the same regularity assumptions in \cite{KPV}.
+We also mention that Ionescu and Kenig \cite{IK} later developed the $L^p$ Carleman estimates which are also global but much harder to prove, to reduce $D$ to a half space, and we refer to \cite{EKPV} for more related problems for evolution equations.
+We expect our Theorem \ref{thm12} to be a step to such problems in the higher order case.

+As a byproduct, the Carleman estimates (see Lemma \ref{lm31} and \ref{lm32}) that we use to prove Theorem \ref{thm11} and Theorem \ref{thm12} can be slightly modified to show a local unique continuation property for $P_p(D_t,D_x)$ and $P_s(D_t, D_x)$ (see Proposition \ref{prop51}), where the initial vanishing of the solutions is assumed to be on a saddle shape set.
+Besides being a new local unique continuation result in the higher order case in higher dimensions, this is also a "better" result than Isakov's in \cite{I} for the Schr\"{o}dinger equations, because the saddle shape set we consider is actually a smaller initial vanishing set, while the only one flaw is that we cannot include the full gradient in the equation.

 This paper is organized as follows.
-In Section \ref{sec2} we introduce the Tr\`{e}ves' identity and prove some error estimates upon the use of it.
+In Section \ref{sec2} we introduce the Tr\`{e}ves' identity, upon the use of which we also prove some error estimates.
 In Section \ref{sec3} we prove two Carleman estimates which are the main gadgets to prove Theorem \ref{thm11} and Theorem \ref{thm12} in Section \ref{sec4}.
-In Section \ref{sec5} we shall prove a local unique continuation consequence using the same Carleman estimates in Section \ref{sec3}, and also give a weak unique continuation result.
+In Section \ref{sec5} we prove a local unique continuation result by modifying the Carleman estimates in Section \ref{sec3}, and we also give a weak unique continuation result as a corollary.

 In the sequel, we will use the notation $D=i^{-1}\nabla=i^{-1}\partial$ indicating variables by subscript.
 For $d$ dimensional vector $b$ and multi-index $\alpha$, we denote $b^\alpha=b_1^{\alpha_1}\cdots b_d^{\alpha_d}$.
 For a polynomial $P$ in $\mathbb{C}^d$ with constant coefficients, we denote $\bar{P}$ the polynomial by taking conjugation of all coefficients of $P$, and $P^{(\alpha)}$ the mixed derivative $\partial^\alpha P$.